City of Philadelphia Family Resources During Covid-19

 Students can pick up a week’s worth of breakfasts and lunches every Thursday.

 Free Food Boxes

-The City is working with Philabundance and Share Food Program to distribute free, fresh produce and non-perishable food to all Philadelphians.
-Find a free food site.
+The City of Philadelphia is working with Philabundance and Share Food Program to distribute free, fresh produce and non-perishable food to all Philadelphians.

 Meals for Seniors

-The City and Philadelphia Corporation for Aging are working together to ensure that older adults have access to free and nutritious food.
-Learn more about senior meal sites.
+The City and the Philadelphia Corporation for Aging are working together to ensure that older adults have access to free and nutritious food.

 Free Food Delivery for People with Disabilities

 Beginning in May, people who are facing food insecurity and cannot leave their homes due to a disability can request free, weekly food delivery through Liberty Resources.
 To request to join this program, call or text (215) 709-9619, email firstname.lastname@example.org, or fill out the online form here.
 A program representative will call back to discuss the food delivery plan.

 Staying healthy as a family is important during these times.